Fill out insurance forms

 - Premium

-- The recurring amount of money paid to an insurance company to maintain coverage and keep a policy active.
+- The specific amount of money paid periodically to an insurance company to keep a policy active.
+If the premium is not paid within the grace period, the insurance coverage will lapse.